Sustainability55 N. Center Street

 There you are... just who we're looking for!
 If you got here, we know you're interested in sustainability, green ideas and protecting the natural environment.
 But sustainability also includes creating a better community, boosting economic growth, and promoting a vibrant social network.
 Even the smallest act can make a big difference.

 You've taken the first step by visiting this site where you'll find lots of simple choices for your next step - finding ways to make a positive impact!
 With your help, ideas, and participation, it will all contribute to building a sustainable community.
 Find Mesa's Living Green Info Card (PDF).

-Find our NEW Low Impact Development Toolkit (PDF) and learn how we can clean our water, water our street landscapes and reduce urban flooding.
+- Find our Low Impact Development Toolkit (PDF) and learn how we can clean our water, water our street landscapes and reduce urban flooding.

 Solar Resources - great links and information on how to go solar, ways to incorporate energy efficiency into your home, and some additional, yet creative ways to use our abundant sunshine.
 Here we also shed some light on exciting City solar projects!